 The only games that are related are those within the same subseries.
 So Mysterious has no ties to Dusk, Dusk has no ties to Iris, and so on.
 You will see characters like Pamela, Logy, Escha, and Hagel appear in several subseries, but these are different characters between each subseries.

 There is something of a divide in the series.
-Iris and Mana Khemia are unlike the “traditional” games that comprise the rest of the series.
+Iris and Mana Khemia are unlike the the more modern games.
 They are, simply put, more traditional RPGs, especially the Iris trilogy.

 Where Should I Start?